Mechanical counterpressure suit: MIT Bio-Suit

 The Bio-Suit is an experimental space activity suit under construction at the Massachusetts Institute of Technology at the direction of professor Dava Newman, with support from the NASA Institute for Advanced Concepts.
 Similar to the SAS in concept, the BioSuit applies advances in engineering and measurement to produce a simplified version of the SAS design.

 Newman has worked extensively in biomechanics, especially in the field of computerized measurement of human movement.
 As with gas-filled suits, Newman has used the principle of "lines of non-extension", a concept originated by Arthur Iberall in work dating back to the late 1940s, to place the tension elements along lines of the body where the skin does not stretch during most normal movements.

 The primary structure of the BioSuit is built by placing elastic cords along the lines of non-extension.
 Thus, whatever pressure they provide will be constant even as the wearer moves.
 In this way, they can control the mechanical counter-pressure the suit applies.
 The rest of the suit is then built up from spandex lying between the primary pressure cords.
-The Bio-Suit team has thus far constructed a number of lower leg prototypes using different materials, including nylon-spandex, elastic, and urethane-painted foam.
+As of 2005, the Bio-Suit team had constructed at least three lower leg prototypes using different materials, including nylon-spandex, elastic, and urethane-painted foam.
 In one experimental design, kevlar fabric was used between cords for areas where the expansion was limited.
 At least one full-body suit has been constructed for Newman, which she has worn for numerous photo-ops; it is unknown if the entire suit meets the same counter-pressure standards that the lower-leg prototypes were designed for.
 Each suit has to be custom tailored for the wearer, but the complexity of this task is reduced through the use of whole-body laser scans.